harshitzofficial/Background-removing-from-video/README.md

 ---
 # 🎥 Background Replacement using OpenCV

-This project demonstrates how to **replace a green screen background in a video** with a custom image using OpenCV and Python.
-It's a practical computer vision project that showcases the power of **color masking and blending** techniques in real-time video processing.
+This project demonstrates how to replace a green screen background in a video with a custom image using **OpenCV** and **Python**.
+It's a practical computer vision project that showcases the power of color masking and blending techniques in real-time video processing.

+---

 ## 📌 Features

-- Detects and removes green background using HSV color space.
+- ✅ Detects and removes green background using HSV color space
-- Replaces green screen with a custom image.
+- ✅ Replaces green screen with any custom image
-- Processes each frame of a video and saves the output.
+- ✅ Processes each frame of a video and saves the output
-- Real-time visualization of the replacement.
+- ✅ Real-time preview using Streamlit
+- ✅ Downloadable final video output
+---

 ## 🧠 Tech Stack

+- **Python 3.x**
-- Python
+- **OpenCV**
-- OpenCV
+- **NumPy**
-- NumPy
+- **Streamlit** (for UI)

-## 📁 File Structure

-📂 green-screen-replacer/
-├── main.py                   # Python script with complete background replacement logic ├── output\_video\_with\_background.mp4  # Final rendered video
-├── input\_video.mp4           # Input video file (green screen)
-├── background.jpg            # Background image to overlay
-└── README.md                 # Project documentation
+---

 ## ▶️ How It Works

-1. Read the input video using `cv2.VideoCapture`.
+1. Reads the input video using `cv2.VideoCapture`
-2. Convert each frame from BGR to HSV color space.
+2. Converts each frame from BGR to HSV color space
-3. Create a mask using the defined green HSV range.
+3. Creates a mask based on a defined green HSV range
-4. Invert the mask to extract the non-green parts (foreground).
+4. Inverts the mask to extract non-green (foreground) parts
-5. Replace green areas with the resized custom background.
+5. Replaces green areas with the resized custom background
-6. Merge the foreground and new background using `cv2.add`.
+6. Merges the two using `cv2.add`
-7. Save the processed video and optionally display it in a window.
+7. Displays the processed result and allows it to be downloaded

 ## 🧪 Example Code Snippet